PainDiffusion: Learning to Express Pain: PAIN DIFFUSION

 \subsection{Diffusion Forcing}

 The goal of this model is to be applied to a robot and generate arbitrary-length predictions.
 We adopt diffusion forcing \cite{chen_diffusion_2024} to extend beyond the short training horizon.
-Diffusion forcing assigns different noise levels to each temporal timestep (Fig. \ref{fig:df_vs_fulld}), placing more uncertainty on future frames while reducing uncertainty for past frames.
-This allows the model to generate arbitrary-length predictions without divergence, as seen in \cite{blattmann_align_2023}.
-Additionally, diffusion forcing eliminates the need for special guidance or extra forward passes to ensure temporal coherence, as required in \cite{ho_video_2022}.
+Diffusion forcing assigns different noise levels to each temporal timestep, placing more uncertainty on future frames while reducing uncertainty for past frames.
 It also introduces a hyperparameter that controls uncertainty—higher values result in greater uncertainty, which in turn requires more denoising steps.

 As diffusion forcing requires, we train our model with random noise levels for each temporal frame.
 During sampling, we apply a scheduling matrix that denoises a window of frames \( w \) and then shifts the window by a horizon step \( h \), ensuring there are some overlapping context frames \( w - h > 0 \).
 This overlap determines how quickly the model can respond to oncoming stimuli signals and how many past frames affect to the current generation.
-For example, with a small forward time, a sampling rate of 32Hz, and \( h = 16 \), the model would react with a delay of 0.5 seconds and it consider 16 frames as context frames.
+For example, with a small forward time, a sampling rate of 32\,Hz, and \( h = 16 \), the model would react with a delay of 0.5 seconds and it consider 16 frames as context frames.